dana-eliz8bit/clg-javascript-project/README.md

 # clg-javascript-project

-This project serves to house the mini javascript projects I have built in the course of my learning journey.
+This project serves to house the mini javascript projects that I have built in the course of my learning journey.